 You will for example get plants like Apple with a hardiness zone of 3, Rosemary with a hardiness zone of 7, and Peach with a hardiness zone of 6.

 This means that Apple will grow as cold as hardiness zone 3, which means it is totally fine in your area.
 Rosemary can only go as low as your hardiness zone, so it might get problems if it gets much colder than expected in a season.
 Peach has a hardiness zone of 6 and gives you probably enough safeguard.

 Growing plants outside of your hardiness zone

-Hardiness zones are not pure math but more like a guiding system.
-If a plant can survive cold temperatures is highly dependent on where it is grown, how it is exposed to sun, wind, rain, and other things.
+Hardiness zones are not pure math but more like a general guide.
+Whether a plant can survive or thrive in specific hardiness zone is highly dependent on where it is grown, how it is exposed to sun, wind and weather.

 It is possible to grow plants with higher hardiness zones than the one you are actually in, but this means you need to add protection to your plants, and develop or find a micro climate.